slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *'Love doesn’t hurt.
 Expectations do.'*

-HINT: There comes a time when you have to stop crossing oceans for people who wouldn’t even jump puddles for you.
+There comes a time when you have to stop crossing oceans for people who wouldn’t even jump puddles for you.

 > *'Men experience many passions in a lifetime.
 One passion drives away the one before it.' -- Paul Newman*